VUB-HYDR/2020_Thiery_etal_NatComm/run_cesm/readme.md

 # README
-All scripts used to run CESM
+This subdirectory contains all scripts used to run CESM